An Illinois Not-For-Profit Corporation

 Facebook - Our Facebook page (@FortSheridanHistoricalSociety), under the guidance of Tim Buckley, is also operating smoothly with new emphasis on history and historic memorabilia and timely updates on Society events as they are planned.
 If you use Facebook and Follow the site, you’ll automatically see these updates.

-Always looking forward to the days of meetings with guest speakers and fun gatherings.
-Till then, visit our website and Facebook page to LEARN more about this fabulous, beautiful, historic place many of us call home.
+Always looking forward to guest speakers and fun gatherings.
+Till then, visit our website and Facebook page to LEARN more about this historic place many of us call home.